unixsuperhero/blog/catalog/spatial-model.md

 Finally, we have Data Objects, Data Models, and Third-party Wrappers that make up the final group.
-These sections make up the boundary between the app and its lower-level dependencies like your language's stdlib and the packages your app relies on.
+These sections make up the boundary between the app and its low-level dependencies like your language's stdlib and the packages your app relies on.